bramscher/ai-dev-tasks/FeatureProductBrief.md

 This is an **excellent, comprehensive strategy** for building a profile-driven, personalized health platform!
-Here’s a review and some suggestions to further strengthen your plan:
+Here's a review and some suggestions to further strengthen your plan:

 ---

-## 👍 What’s Great
+## 👍 What's Great

 ### 1. **Profile as the Gateway**
 - Forcing profile completion before accessing the feed is a proven way to increase user investment and data quality.
-- Using profile data to drive recommendations for Whattsupp and Remy is smart—this will make the experience feel “tailored” from day one.
+- Using profile data to drive recommendations for Whattsupp and Remy is smart—this will make the experience feel "tailored" from day one.

 ### 2. **Custom Expert Email Feeds**
 - Weekly digests and real-time notifications for followed experts are high-value, sticky features.